ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 FMUv2: Increase USB buffer to speed up log transfers
 ### Antipattern Category
+New:Hard-coded-fine-tuning
 ### Keyword
 increase
 ### Note
+USB buffer is increased from 4000 to 8000

 ## Commit #271
 ### Hash